AroneSusau/zendesk-coding-challenge/README.md

 - [NodeJS](https://nodejs.org/en/) v10.16.0 or greater
 - NPM v6.9.0 or greater (At the time of making this documentation, NPM comes with the NodeJS installation)

-## How to run (MacOS)
+## How to run (MacOS/Windows)

 1. Download the repository to your local machine.
-2. Navigate to the repository directory in your MacOS Terminal or equivalent shell application.
+2. Navigate to the repository directory in your MacOS Terminal or equivalent command line application.
 3. Install all npm modules with the following code.

 ```